jshuadvd/hacks-n-notes/aws.md

 - stores **Elastic Block Storage**
 - uses RRS (Reduced Redundancy Storage) which is less costly
 - provides access via REST API and ftp.
+- uses Object Storage

+## Object Storage

+- stores in flat organization containers called **buckets**
+- object retrieval by keys
+- by keeping it flat, it is very fast to query

 ## Glacier